Lisa Rinna Strips Down To See-Through Underwear On Instagram, Kelly Ripa Notices It

-Lisa Rinna‘s Instagram activity appears to have been noticed by Kelly Ripa.
-It’s been one day since The Real Housewives of Beverly Hills star delivered her first lingerie post: the closet selfie of Lisa came with its own drama as a fan called Lisa “a million years old.”
-Lisa did jokingly confirm that she was, indeed, that old, with the star even following her snap with another photo.
+Lisa Rinna‘s Instagram activity has been noticed by Kelly Ripa.
+It’s been one day since The Real Housewives of Beverly Hills star delivered her first lingerie post.
+The closet selfie of Lisa came with its own drama, as one fan called Lisa “a million years old.”
+Lisa jokingly confirmed that she was, indeed, that old, with the star even following that pic with another photo.

-Lisa’s photo showed her in the same pink bra and panties she’d rocked for her first photo.
-The setting was a slightly different one, though: while the first image came as a selfie from inside Lisa’s closet, the second seemed to suggest that someone else was holding the camera.
-Lisa was seen posing in what may have been her kitchen, with the star offering a slightly better view of her lingerie – in fact, it looked like the bra was somewhat see-through, with fans seeing quite a lot more chest than they had in the closet selfie.
+Lisa’s photo showed her in the same pink bra and panties that she rocked for her first image.
+The setting was slightly different, though.
+While the first image was a selfie from inside Lisa’s closet, the second seemed to suggest that someone else was holding the camera.

+Lisa was posing in an undisclosed room, with the star offering a slightly better view of her lingerie.
+In fact, it looked like the bra was somewhat see-through, with fans seeing quite a lot more chest than they had in the closet selfie.

-The caption used by the star stuck to the Breast Cancer Awareness Month theme she’d already used – clearly, it means a lot to Lisa.
+The caption used by the star focused on Breast Cancer Awareness Month; clearly, it means a lot to Lisa.
 The star’s photo also showed her delivering a bit of a pout and posing with her arms held up to her head.

-While the photo racked up over 30,000 likes in a day, it seemed to attract Kelly’s attention: the 50-year-old left Lisa a like.
+While the photo has racked up over 30,000 likes in a day, it seemed to attract Kelly Ripa’s attention; the 50-year-old left Lisa a like.

 The interactions between Kelly and Lisa are quite something on Instagram.
-Earlier this month, Lisa delivered a raunchy dance to Michael Jackson music in her sweatpants, with the Live! with Kelly and Ryan host leaving her a like.
-Lisa then followed her video with some dancing to Harry Styles: this one got a direct comment from the daytime talk show host.
+Earlier this month, Lisa posted a raunchy dance in her sweatpants set to Michael Jackson music, with the Live! with Kelly and Ryan host leaving her a like.
+Lisa then followed her video with some dancing to Harry Styles, and this one got a direct comment from the daytime talk show host.

-Lisa’s Instagram does seem to showcase a fun-loving vibe.
-The dancing videos are pretty regular, with some even seeing the star in a bikini.
-The videos are usually low-frills, though, with Lisa seen makeup-free and without any professional photography.
-The low-key approach is something that Lisa has mentioned to Denise Richards: a feature via Interview saw the two talk.
+Lisa’s Instagram does seem to showcase her fun-loving vibe.
+The dancing videos are pretty regular, with some even featuring the star in a bikini.
+The videos are usually low-frills, with Lisa posing makeup-free and without any professional photography.
+The low-key approach is something that Lisa has mentioned in a conversation with Interview that also featured Denise Richards.

 “I don’t have a glam squad, either.
 I’ve kind of amassed one over the past five years, but I’m very much like Denise.
 I’m a casual girl during the day, and I think as you go along in this experience, and when a cast member like Erika [Jayne] comes along, or Dorit [Kemsley], and they raise the bar so high in the style game, you feel an obligation to raise the bar,” Lisa said.

-Fans of Kelly Ripa will likely know why the blonde left Lisa a like – humor-loving celebrities are into other humor-loving celebrities.
+Fans of Kelly Ripa will likely know why the blonde left Lisa a like; humor-loving celebrities are into other humor-loving celebrities.

 Delivered To Your INBOX